philbackworks/3AFans.com-Site-Data/_toys-1-6/the-link.md

   -  Ankou NLCS
 article_contributors: [Phil Back]
 toy_pics:
+  -  just-a-rumor.jpg
 backstory:
 ---
 This character is not a toy… yet!

-According to a Q&A session with Ash posted on worldofthreea.com 1/12/2014."

 "The Link is the 0-Day robot for the AK universe.
-All the robots in AK trace back to this one, The Link
+All the robots in AK trace back to this one, The Link"
+<cite>- Ashley Wood, <a href="http://worldof3alegion.forumotion.com/t287-qa-sessions-with-ashley-wood" target="_blank">ThreeA blog Q and A (#16) - 1/12/2014</a></cite>